 Builders will tunnel under the Eastern Freeway to connect new underground power lines to the Eram Road substation.

 Tunnelling will also be used to move a large water main under the Eastern Freeway between Estelle Street and Koonung Creek Reserve.

 Power and telecommunication lines will be moved at Chandler Highway and Burke Road.

-Doing these works now will reduce service impacts to residents throughout major construction and ensure the safe delivery of the main works construction from 2021.
+Doing these works now will reduce service impacts to residents throughout major construction and ensure the safe delivery of the main works later in 2021.

-Utility relocations along the Eastern Freeway are expected to start in late-2020 and continue through to 2021.
+Utility relocations along the Eastern Freeway are expected to start in early-2021 and continue through to late-2021.